 Marcus Carolan, Regional Manager at Lloyds Bank Commercial Finance, said: "Being well-equipped to respond to increasing demand is crucial for any business, particularly those producing food items.
-Jude's Ice Cream has enjoyed a significant uplift in sales, and we were able to provide a tailored asset finance product, which is now allowing the business to continue to raise its annual growth targets."
+Jude's Ice Cream has enjoyed a significant uplift in sales, and we were able to provide tailored asset finance and invoice finance products, which is now allowing the business to continue to raise its annual growth targets."

 "We want to help more businesses across Britain prosper so they're able to keep developing and achieve phenomenal sales.
 We've increased lending to SME's by almost a third over the last six years."

 Lloyds Bank Commercial Finance Limited is authorised and regulated by the Financial Conduct Authority under Registration Number 724228 for activities relating to certain types of consumer credit which are regulated under the Consumer Credit Act 1974 and by the Financial Services and Markets Act 2000.
 We are not deposit takers and are not regulated by the Prudential Regulation Authority.